 Publicly raised funds refer to any fund that is offered to unspecified investors or more than 200 specified investors.
 We have distributed publicly raised fund products since our inception.
-For the year ended June 30, 2020, we distributed approximately 463 publicly raised fund products, with an aggregate transaction value of RMB6.9 billion (US\$1.0 billion).
-The outstanding transaction balance of publicly raised fund products distributed by us was RMB3.4 billion (US\$0.5 billion) as of June 30, 2020, representing a 168.4% increase from RMB1.3 billion as of June 30, 2019.
-Since 2019, we have been strategically devoting more resources to publicly raised fund products including developing and distributing FoF-type of packaged publicly raised fund products on a dollar-cost averaging basis.
-As a result, the transaction value and net revenues generated from publicly raised fund products we distributed have significantly increased during the year ended June 30, 2020.
-We believe publicly raised fund products especially FoF-type of packaged products, in particular, will continue to be a key product category for us.
+For the year ended June 30, 2021, we distributed approximately 1,169 publicly raised fund products, with an aggregate transaction value of RMB17.1 billion (US\$2.6 billion), representing an increase of 148.9% from RMB6.9 billion for the year ended June 30, 2020.
+The outstanding ending balance of publicly raised fund products distributed by us was RMB8.7 billion (US\$1.4 billion) as of June 30, 2021, representing an increase of 154.7% from RMB3.4 billion as of June 30, 2020.
+Since 2019, we have been strategically devoting more resources to publicly raised fund products including developing and distributing portfolios of publicly raised fund products on a dollar-cost averaging basis.
+As a result, the transaction value and net revenues generated from publicly raised fund products we distributed have significantly increased during the year ended June 30, 2021.
+We believe publicly raised fund products especially product portfolios, in particular, will continue to be a key product category for us.